File Watching and Atomic Replacement

 The Problem With Naive File Writes

-Even without a crash, writes can be partial.
-Node internally writes data in chunks via the write() syscall.
-If the disk fills up after 60% of the data is written, you get ENOSPC, and the file contains 60% of the new content with none of the old content.
-The application might handle the thrown error correctly and log it, but the damage to the file is already done.
+Even without a crash, writes can fail partway through.
+Node writes data through the operating system.
+If the disk fills after 60 percent of the data has been written, you may get ENOSPC, and the file contains a partial new version.
+Your application can catch and log the error, but the file has already changed.

 The Temp-File-and-Rename Pattern